 - Wait for marshal's instruction to board

 - You must wear a helmet whilst boarding the ship

-- Do not use mobile phones during boarding
+- Do not use a mobile phone during boarding

-- Once on board, follow onboard marshal's directions to park
+- Once on board, follow marshal's directions to park

 - We recommend you bring tie downs but we do our best to provide them if you don't have any.